trimble-oss/contribute/README.md

 **Please be sure you read through the following bullet points and take any necessary action.**

+- Add the `GitHub - Trimble` application from your Okta homepage.
 - Create a GitHub account if you don't already have one.[^1]
 - **Replace the default GitHub account avatar with something that uniquely identifies you.**
-- Add the `GitHub - Trimble` application from your Okta homepage.
-- While waiting for approval send a [Request to Join](#request-to-join) email.
 - **Read the [Contributor Guidelines](/guidelines/index.md).
 No really, we mean it, read them!**
 - Join the [Trimble GitHub Channel on Charlie](https://app.happeo.com/channels/204800003/TrimbleGithub)!